squillero/style/python.md

 ### Comments

+* Use English for names, in docstrings and in comments.
+Favor formal language over slang, wit over humor, and American English over British.

 * Explain the purpose of all functions and classes in docstrings; be verbose when needed, otherwise use single-line descriptions (note: each verbose description also includes a concise one as its first line).

-Be terse describing methods, but verbose in the class docstring, possibly including usage examples.
-Comment public attributes and properties in the `Attributes` section of the class docstring (even though PyCharm is not supporting it, yet); don't explain basic customizations (e.g., `__str__`).
+* Be terse describing class methods, but verbose in the class docstring, possibly including usage examples.
+Comment public attributes and properties in the `Attributes` section of the class docstring (even though PyCharm is not supporting it, yet).
 Comment `__init__` only when its parameters are not obvious.

+* Do not explain basic class customizations (e.g., `__str__`).
 Use the formats suggested in the [Google's style guide](https://google.github.io/styleguide/pyguide.html&#35;383-functions-and-methods).

-* Use English for names, in docstrings and in comments.
-Favor formal language over slang, wit over humor, and American English over British.

 ## Conventions